Rose Namajunas: Martial arts training

 Rose started practicing taekwondo at the age of 5.
 She earned her poom belt (junior black belt) at age 9.
 After that, she went on to practice both karate and BJJ.
 While in high school, she started training in kickboxing and mixed martial arts with Duke Roufus at Roufusport, and she was also a senior-year wrestler at Milwaukee High School of the Arts.

+Professional grappling career

 Namajunas was scheduled to compete in a grappling match against Danielle Kelly on December 30, 2021, at Fury Pro Grappling 3 but was forced to withdraw from the event at the last minute due to a positive Covid-19 test and was replaced by Carla Esparza.
-Namajunas returned to the promotion for the main event of Fury Pro Grappling 6 on 30th December, 2022, where she faced fellow UFC veteran Gillian Robertson.
-Namajunas lost by the bout by rear-naked choke in 65 seconds.
+Namajunas returned to the promotion for the main event of Fury Pro Grappling 6 on December 30, 2022, where she faced fellow UFC veteran Gillian Robertson.
+Namajunas lost the bout by rear-naked choke in 65 seconds.

+Namajunas also signed up to compete in the women's under 60 kg and absolute division at the ADCC Denver Open on May 13, 2023.
+She won a bronze medal in the absolute division.

 Mixed martial arts career

 Early career

 Namajunas began competing in MMA as an amateur in 2010.
 She trained under Greg Nelson at Minnesota Martial Arts Academy.
-She racked up a perfect amateur record of 4–0 with 2 wins by TKO and 2 by decision.
-Both of the finishes came in the first round.
+She obtained a perfect amateur record of 4–0 with 2 wins by TKO and 2 by decision, with both finishes coming in the first round.